Higher-order homogenised riblet boundary conditions: Homogenisation of the 2D Navier--Stokes equations

 In primitive-variable implicit form, the nonlinear third-order boundary condition is now \be \left\{ \right. \ee{nlbc3}

-Note: $e_3^{(nl)}$, together with $a_2$, $b_3$ and $c_3$, is one of those coefficients which are forbidden by symmetry, and thus zero, for left-right-symmetric riblets, because when $\overline{\Psi_{21}}$ is even, the \textit{r.h.s.} of \eqref{Psi44} is odd-symmetric with respect to $Y$ and so is $\overline{\Psi_{44}}$.
+Note: $e_3^{(nl)}$, together with $a_2$, $b_3$ and $c_3$, is one of those coefficients which are forbidden by symmetry, and thus zero, for left-right-symmetric riblets, because when $\overline{\Psi_{21}}$ is even, the \textit{r.h.s.} of \eqref{Psi44} is odd-symmetric in $Y$ and so is $\overline{\Psi_{44}}$.
 It follows that for left-right-symmetric riblets nonlinearity only intervenes at an even higher than third order in $\eps$.